Eamou/risc/README.md

     to 'overrun', where the data is the last available memory element and we hence have nowhere to store our 'pointer'.
 We must similarly be careful when storing data next to existing pieces of memory.

+### Improvements
+We note that the function validateInstruction is quite cumbersome to read, though not actually too complex in terms of the actual logic.
+To aid this, we propose that we would implement an Instruction class, with subclasses for each particular instruction.
+From this, we can set up rules for instantiation of these subclasses such that the validation is largely 'outsourced' to the class, improving code readability.